RAVPower Ace 26800 – A low price 26,800mAh USB-C power banks

 RAVPower has U.S. based support (web, email, phone) and an 18 month warranty.
 The warranty can be extended to 30 months if you register the product with RAVPower.
 They are a respected brand within the USB-C community.

 The RAVPower Ace 26800 is as inexpensive of a USB-C 26,800mAh power bank as you’ll find.
 It includes the cables and adapter needed to recharge with any USB-A charger.
 But you’ll need to buy a USB-C to USB-C cable.
 And it doesn’t support any fast charging standards.
-Still, it is the best dollar per hour option for playing your Switch all day long.Buy on Amazon
+It is best for those with smaller USB-C devices who value cost and capacity over charge time.

 Enjoyed this review?
 Sign up for the Switch Chargers newsletter and get updates on future reviews and Nintendo Switch related deals.